romigrou/nsfr/README.md

    - Mille is invariant (but is an adjective nonetheless).
    - The only two adjectives that may take a plural form are therefore _vingt_ and _cent_.
  - Nouns always take the plural form where needed.
+ - The ordinal suffix "_ième_" turns nouns into adjectives.
  - In ordinal numbers (1er, 2e, 3e, ...) and in cardinal numbers used as ordinal ones ("page 80"), adjectives never take the plural form.
- - Ordinals can be masculine or feminine depending on what they refer to.
+ - Numbers can be masculine or feminine depending on what they refer to.

 Écriture des nombres en français